Thrynk/azure-mlops-poc/README.md

 ### Best practices to integrate MLOps in ML lifecycle in Azure

-Here is the best practices we chose to follow (:warning: I'm not saying you cannot have best practices of MLOps in your project if you don't use this principles, for example you can find a lot of this concepts using Kubeflow on an Azure Kubernetes Cluster, but this configuration needs to maintain an AKS cluster and then was not chosen for my project, so it is out of the scope of this repository, check Google Cloud MLOps course on Coursera if you want to know more).
+Here are the best practices we chose to follow (:warning: I'm not saying you cannot have the best practices of MLOps in your project if you don't use this principles, for example you can reproduce a lot of this concepts using Kubeflow on an Azure Kubernetes Cluster, but this configuration needs to maintain an AKS cluster and then was not chosen for my project, so it is out of the scope of this repository, check Google Cloud MLOps course on Coursera if you want to know more).

 1. Experimenting
     Versioning (Git)